 We do hereby certify, that, during our passage from England to New South Wales, in the Bussorah Merchant, we have been treated by the Master, Mr. JAMES BAIGRIE, with the greatest liberality, kind- ness, and attention.
 B. DAVENEY, Capt.
 57th Regt. commanding Guard.
 W. KENNEDY CHILD, Ensign 39th Regt.
 Dated Spring Cove, Sydney, Aug.
 7, 1828.

 Robert Dunn remained in the Colony for a further four months.
-He was later Surgeon-Superintendent on the convict ship Dunvegan Castle
+He was later Surgeon-Superintendent on the convict ship Dunvegan Castle in 1830.

 A Muster was held on board by the Colonial Secretary Alexander McLeay on 15 September 1828.